Atakanz/Atakanz/readme.md

 ## React Native Developer | Acoustic Engineer

 <font color="lightblue">I have always select my specialties based on the points where my engineering abilities and interests converge.
-Due to the sensitive hearing requirement in Sound Signal Processing and Analysis and my aural talents, I decided to pursue a master's degree in Music Technology.
+Due to the sensitive hearing requirement in Sound Signal Processing-Analysis and my aural talents, I decided to pursue a master's degree in Music Technology.
 On the scope of this program, the coding expertise I developed for projects involving audio analysis piqued my interest in other software-related fields such as front-end design as well.
 </font>

 ### Reach out to me